theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## Key Stretching
 Key Stretching is a process that uses a key multiple times for additional protection against brute force attacks.
 ## Digital signature
-Digital signatures use a hash and asymmetric encryption to provide integrity of data.
+Digital signatures use a hash and asymmetric encryption to provide integrity of data and non repudiation of data.
 A certificate authority will digitally sign a certificate to add trust.
 If you trust the certificate authority you can then trust the certificate.
 ## X.509